Fracking in New Zealand: Opposition

 Environmentalists have raised concerns about fracking citing concerns about water pollution and induced seismicity.
-Four local councils have called for a moratorium on fracking; Christchurch City Council, Selwyn District Council, Kaikoura District Council and Waimakariri District Council.
+Four local councils have called for a moratorium on fracking; Christchurch City Council, Selwyn District Council, Kaikōura District Council and Waimakariri District Council.
 In 2012, community boards in Christchurch and in the South Taranaki district, where fracking is taking place, called for a ban.
 The Energy and Resources Minister Phil Heatley stated that the RMA gives sufficient safeguards.

 Straterra, the industry group for the New Zealand resource and mining sectors, believes that the fracking carried out in New Zealand is safe.

 In April 2012, the Christchurch City Council voted unanimously to declare the city a fracking-free zone.
 Any resource consents required for fracking would be lodged with Environment Canterbury, the regional council with jurisdiction over underground discharges, so the fracking-free zone is largely symbolic.
 A spokesperson for Environment Canterbury said that the regional council has no specific rules relating to fracking but there are existing policies that would apply to applications for fracking.